 The main reason human foods are potentially dangerous for your pet’s health is their high-fat content.
 Pancreatitis is a condition in which the pancreas becomes severely inflamed.
 It can be very painful and even life-threatening.
 Pancreatitis is often a sudden, severe and painful illness that can come from your pet eating fatty foods or eating something they shouldn’t have.
 Keep your bins well sealed and out of reach.
 High-fat meats are particularly dangerous for dogs – so the Christmas trimmings, gravy and fat are definitely off the menu.

 Treating our pets at Christmas can be tempting.
 Instead of feeding them food scraps, have some delicious pet treats on hand.
-Don’t overfeed them, but use them as a Christmas treat for your pet to replace cooked bones, fatty roast chicken, and other human foods that should be avoided.
+Don’t overfeed them, but use them as a Christmas treat for your pet to replace bones, fatty roast chicken or Christmas ham, and other human foods that should be avoided.
 Explain to your guests the importance of not feeding your pet food scraps, provide some pet-friendly treats for them to spoil your pet with instead.

 Our feline friends often pose a different type of problem at Christmas time.
 Christmas ornaments and the Christmas tree can be an alluring playground for your pet cat.
 Keep breakable ornaments out of reach, or choose decorations that don’t attract their attention too much.